runwayml/learn/docs/getting-started/views.md

 ### Understanding Workspaces

-Runway is logically organized in a hierarchy of **Workspaces** and [**Models**](getting-started/model-101.md) for a definition of a model). **Workspaces** provide a way to logically group models used in the same project together.
-For example, a user working an interactive dance performance may create a workspace containing two models that she would like to use for her piece: OpenPose for detecting the dancers’ movements and WaveNet for generating a score for the dance.
+Runway is logically organized in a hierarchy of **Workspaces** and [**Models**](getting-started/model-101.md). **Workspaces** provide a way to logically group models used into the same project.
+For example, a creator working on an interactive dance performance may create a workspace containing two models that she would like to use for her piece: OpenPose for detecting the dancers’ movements and WaveNet for generating a score for the dance.

 A **Workspace** is a collection of models.
 In a **Workspace** you can organize your models by theme, hierarchy, or however else you like.

-?> **Remember:** A Workspace is a collection of A.I models.
-By grouping models together you can experiment and create with artificial intelligence models in a way that's logical to you.
+?> **Remember:** A Workspace is a collection of AI models.
+By grouping models together you can experiment and create with models in a way that's logical to you.

 ## Model View